 '''

 Starting Cohort

 global cohort SC6

-version of this Scientific Use File
+version of this Scientific Use File global version 14-0-0

-global version 12-1-0

-path where the data can be found on your local machine
+path where the data can be found on your local computer

 global datapath Z:/Data/${cohort}/${version}

 '''

-Also the variable spgen indicates whether an episode was originally reported as finished (spgen=0) or whether it is a harmonized (generated) episode (spgen=1).
+The variable spgen also indicates whether an episode was originally reported as finished (spgen=0) or whether it is a harmonized (generated) episode (spgen=1).

-Figure 20: Graphical overview of all data files.
+Figure 22: Graphical overview of all data files.
 Each node represents one data file.
 Relations are indicated by connection lines.
 Files with a dashed border are not available in the Download version of the Scientific Use File.
 Click on a data file to get more information.